vellichor/learn_you_a_python/012_packages/README.md

 Right now, we can load these submodules by using the `.` notation in our import statement: `import tools.tools`.
 You can see that we've done that in `main.py`.

-So a package is just this: a set of nested directories with `__init__.py` files in them, and maybe some submodules, which can be files or directories themselves.
+So a package is just this: a set of nested modules with `__init__.py` files in them, and maybe some submodules, which can be files or directories themselves.

 Our `main.py` goes on to use some functions from these submodules, and you'll notice that the function names are fully specified, from the top level of the package.
 How else could we do it?